freeolabini/freeolabini.github.io/_src/en/tweet-this/attack.md

 image: /img/freeola.jpg
 title: Free Ola Bini.
 Tweet This!
 ---
-The Prosecutor asked all the institutions of Ecuador if their websites were attacked.
-He is looking for what to accuse Ola Bini. #30DaysInJailWithoutEvidence
+The Prosecution has asked all public Ecuadorian institutions if their websites have been attacked.
+He is looking for a crime to charge Ola Bini with. #30DaysInJailWithoutEvidence